saowaluckssm/saowaluckssm/README.md

 Hi there, 👋 I'm Saowaluck
 <!--  🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning: React.
-- 👯 I’m looking to collaborate on Front-end project.
+- 👯 I’m looking to collaborate on: JavaScript project
 <!--  🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: saowaluck.ssm@gmail.com